 The Kansas City Regional Terrorism Early Warning Group brings local, state and federal law enforcement officials together with public and private organizations to detect, deter and respond to terrorist threats in the Greater Kansas City community.

 The TEW's Interagency Analysis Center collects information from a variety of sources.
 This data is evaluated and analyzed in an effort to identify potential trends or patterns of terrorist or criminal operations within the region.

-Learn what kinds of activities to watch for by visiting our "Seven Signs of Terrorism" page, or see our "Brochures and Downloads" to get helpful information that relates to specific locations or situations.
+Learn what kinds of activities to watch for by visiting our "Eight Signs of Terrorism" page, or see our "Brochures and Downloads" to get helpful information that relates to specific locations or situations.